-I have gained knowledge from my own experience and other resources.
-Any knowledge gained from resources has been re-worded my way; this is not only to make my Blog more personal and not a copy paste job but it can also help by reading it from a different angle.
-If you directly use the information from this blog for your own projects I would appreciate if you could credit my blog! (just a link will be great!)
+I have gained knowledge from my own and other people’s experiences along with information I have picked up as time as gone by.
+If you use the information from this blog for your own projects I would appreciate it if you could credit my blog! (just a link will be great!)

 This information on my blog is to help get Dyspraxia better known.
 For Dyspraxics themselves, you can learn more about Dyspraxia.
 Also, the Blog offers support and guidance as for those who are seeking information.
 In this Blog can be used to support and help a Dyspraxic out!

 Please share with friends, peers and anyone you think will benefit!

 Any questions please do not hesitate to get in touch: